Andy Beshear: Health care

 Beshear supports Kentucky's Medicaid expansion, which provides affordable health care to over 500,000 Kentuckians, including anyone with a preexisting condition.
 He criticized Bevin for trying to roll back the state's Medicaid expansion (which ultimately failed).
 As attorney general and governor, Beshear expressed support for the Affordable Care Act and criticized efforts to strike the law down in the courts.
 On October 5, 2020, he announced the relaunch and expansion of kynect, the state health insurance marketplace that was started in 2013 during Steve Beshear's term as governor and dismantled by Bevin in 2017.

 Beshear also said that he believes healthcare is a "human right".

+Housing

+In 2024, Beshear vetoed HB18, saying the bill "allowed discriminatory housing practices."
+Under the bill, landlords can refuse to rent to tenants who pay with public housing assistance such as Section 8 vouchers.
+It also stops cities like Louisville and Lexington from enforcing their bans on housing and source of income discrimination.
+Beshear said: "This bill is just wrong and mean.
+My hope is that lawmakers will look inside their heart and realize there are those that are less fortunate and they deserve a roof over their heads too.
+In the end, the same rent is oftentimes being paid; it's just where it's coming from, so why should a landlord be able to say, 'well I'll take cash, but I won't take a voucher of the same value?'"

+In July 2026, Beshear issued an executive order directing that $2.5 million be used to build more affordable housing in Eastern Kentucky's High Ground Communities.

 Immigration

 In December 2019, Beshear told President Donald Trump's administration that he planned to have Kentucky continue to accept refugees under the U.S. immigration program.
 Trump had told state governments that they had the power to opt out of the U.S. refugee resettlement program.

+Beshear has been critical of U.S. Immigration and Customs Enforcement (ICE), calling them the "worst-trained, most aggressive law enforcement unit I've ever seen" and saying ICE agents had operated outside the law.
+Beshear said ICE has left a "body count" in the United States and called for a complete pause on all ICE activities, a withdrawal of all ICE agents, and total retraining of personnel.
+Beshear also said ICE violated constitutional rights by entering homes without warrants.